IBM/mas-tas-appconnect-flows/README.md

 ### App Connect

-You should have access to an instance of App Connect
+You should have access to an instance of App Connect with a deployed instance of a Designer

 ## Step 1 - Select an App Connect Flow for deployment

-Locate the .yaml file for the direction you would like to deploy (MX2TRI or TRI2MX) and download to your local machine.
+Locate the .yaml file for the direction you would like to deploy (MX2TRI or TRI2MX) based on the system of the record and download to your local machine.
+For example, if you are looking to send a Person record from TRIRIGA to Maximo, be sure to use the TRI2MX flow in the Person row.

 Asset | Maximo | TRIRIGA
 ---|---|---